polyverse-appsec/vs-boost/internal_readme.md

 `npm run` command is used for most build and test
  * `clean` Deletes all output build and test data and source and binaries

+ * `build-instructions` Builds the src/instructions.json file using raw markdown

  * `compile` Compiles the product source
  * `watch` Enables Visual Studio to build in background continuously